Divers recover body of trash truck driver from river

 PERRY, Kan.
-(WIBW-TV) — Divers have recovered the body of a Kansas trash truck driver who was reported missing on Friday.
+(AP) — Divers have recovered the body of a Kansas trash truck driver who was reported missing on Friday.

 Authorities say 32-year-old Bernard Singleton, of Topeka, apparently lost control of his truck west of Perry during inclement weather Friday morning.